What is a vehicle recall?

 How do I know if my vehicle is part of a recall?

-From 1 July 2021, when a vehicle or component is recalled we will publish a recall notice to our vehicle recalls website.
-You will also be able to enter your vehicle’s details on this website to see if it is currently affected by any active recall.
+When a vehicle or component is recalled we will publish a recall notice to our Vehicle Recalls website.
+You can also enter your vehicle’s details on this website to see if it is currently affected by any active recall.

 If your car is part of a recall, your car manufacturer will notify you directly, usually via post or email.
 They may also send you an SMS if they have those details.